OpenSILEX/opensilex-opencpu-docker/README.md

 ```

-# 4. How to move an R package from host to container {host_scripts_path} and install it
+# 4. How install an R web application

 ## 4.1 From github account (recommended way)